Maxime de la Falaise: Career

 During the Second World War, she worked as a minor codebreaker at Bletchley Park, before being invalided out after developing kleptomania.

 Fashion

 In the 1950s, Maxime de La Falaise worked for Elsa Schiaparelli as a vendeuse mondaine which she explained as "a sort of muse who was supposed to encourage sales to the rich English".
 She modelled for photographers such as Jack Robinson and Cecil Beaton.

-She "dressed with uninhibited chic" and according to The Independent, Cecil Beaton once called her "the only truly chic Englishwoman".
+She "dressed with uninhibited chic" and according to The Independent newspaper and fashion magazine Tatler, Cecil Beaton once called her "the only truly chic Englishwoman."

 Writing

 While living in New York Maxime de La Falaise wrote a food column for Vogue magazine.
 In 1980, she published a collection of these columns, with her own illustrations, under the title Food in Vogue.
 In 1973 she published Seven Centuries of English Cooking: A Collection of Recipes.
 She also wrote the foreword to My Kingdom of Books (1999) by Richard Booth.